 - Run load tests by scaling up booking requests to match the required workload (QPS).

 Let’s look at a high-level booking test case example to understand the simulation workflow.

-Assume we want to run an E2E booking test with this driver behavior type — “accepts passenger bookings and transits between booking states according to defined behavior parameters”.
-This is just one of the driver behavior types in Marionette; other behavior types are also supported.
+Assume we want to run an E2E booking test with this driver behaviour type — “accepts passenger bookings and transits between booking states according to defined behaviour parameters”.
+This is just one of the driver behaviour types in Marionette; other behaviour types are also supported.
 Similarly, passengers also have behaviour types.

-To write the E2E test for this example case, we first define the driver behavior in a function like this:
+To write the E2E test for this example case, we first define the driver behaviour in a function like this:

 Then, we handle the booking request for the driver like this:

 The SDK client makes the handling of passengers, drivers, and bookings very easy as developers don’t need to worry about hitting multiple services and multiple APIs to set up their required driver and passenger actions.
 Instead, teams can focus on testing their use cases.

 To ensure that passengers and drivers are isolated in our test, we need to group them together in a cohort before running the E2E test.